 Many dental problems, even caries, develop without any pain or other symptoms.
-Regular dental checkups are the best way to prevent tooth decay before it gets worse.
+Regular dental checkups and a low-sugar diet can help prevent tooth decay before it gets worse.
 Early diagnosis means easier treatment.

 Vitamin D, oil extraction method, sugar-free chewing gum and other home remedies will not solve existing caries on their own.
 But these methods can prevent the spread of tooth decay and prevent the arrival of new ones.

 At best, they may help remineralize softened or weakened areas of your enamel before caries develops.

 Caries is the most common infectious disease, affecting 97 per cent of the population.
 Caries begins on the surface of the tooth with the decomposition of enamel (demineralization) and progressive penetration into the depths and spreading to other structures of tooth tissue.

 When the enamel is subjected to a pH lower than 5.5, it begins to demineralize.
 Above this pH level, a remineralization process can occur.

 Remineralization is affected by the presence of minerals in saliva, minerals, and saliva flow.

 Caries on the teeth can progress to the point of creating a visible cavity.
 This cavity must then be restored using dental procedures, known as fillings.

 Caries on the teeth is manifested through a number of symptoms, the most significant of which are pain and increased sensitivity of the teeth to hot, cold, sweet food and touch.